andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Most of the time spent during the first few rehearsals are teaching the individual segments.
 Each has its own name that Mark has informally conferred as he developed the piece and each segment has its own flavor.
-Whether it be a different costume, step sequence, hand movement, facial expression, or other
+Whether it be a different costume, step sequence, hand movement, facial expression, or body position.

+As Mark teaches us each individual segment I get the hang of it pretty quickly.
+It's when we link all of them together where my head starts to spin.
+When we start to link 3 and 4 segments together I realize I'm going to need a notebook to write all this down.

-For example, this is what I write in my notebook for the pass called Plastic Surgery
+For example, this is what I write in my notebook for the pass called "Plastic Surgery"

 Start with head cocked to the right - left hand on hip